Peter Triantis: Personal life

 Peter is one of 10 children in his family.
-His older brother Chris Triantis is also a professional footballer, currently playing for Sydney Olympic in the New South Wales Premier League.
-Chris captained the championship winning Sydney FC youth team in 2008–09 before moving on to play three A-League games for the Newcastle Jets.
+His older brother Chris Triantis is a former professional footballer, while his younger brother Nectarios Triantis currently plays as a defender for Sunderland AFC.
+Nectarios was a part of Central Coast Mariners' 2023 A-League Men Grand Final winning side.
 Attended Secondary School education at St Mary's Cathedral College, Sydney.